scrabill/how-many-days-until-halloween/CONTRIBUTING.md

 ## How do I start contributing? ##

-If you want to contribute code, we suggest you to fork the repository first, select an issue, make your changes and submit a pull request for that issue.
+If you want to contribute code, we suggest that you fork the repository first, select an issue, make your changes and submit a pull request for that issue.
 You can suggest new features, fix an existing functionality for performance or readability, work on open issues etc.

-Well before you can contribute you need to set up git on your PC, fork and clone this repository and a lot more of groundwork.
+Before you can contribute you need to set up git on your computer, fork and clone this repository.
 Follow [this][link] video to get started.
 Once everything is setup, you can go to the issues tab and select one that interests you.
 After fixing it, you can submit a Pull Request.
 Make sure that you browse through other videos on that site to understand how to go about this.

 [link]: https://egghead.io/lessons/javascript-how-to-fork-and-clone-a-github-repository